lenavoigt/mass-disk-processor/README.md

 0. Set up a virtual environment and install the dependencies from `requirements.txt`.
 1. Put your disk image dataset in the required folder structure.
 2. Create a configuration file `config.py`. *(Optionally)* Modify the configuration.
+3. Select the plugins you'd like to include in your metric collection.
-3. *(Optionally)* Prepare a Plaso environment.
+4. *(Optionally)* Prepare a Plaso environment.

 These steps are detailed below.

 **Note**: MDP was developed and tested on macOS Sequoia and Ubuntu 22.04 using Python 3.10.
 The instructions below refer to this environment.

-## Virtual Environment Setup and Dependency Installation
+## 0. Virtual Environment Setup and Dependency Installation

 We recommend setting up a virtual environment to use MDP and installing the dependencies with the following commands: